TylerJSimpson/CS1331/1_introduction_to_java/module_2/module_2.md

 `<identifier> = <value>`

-Since objects are more complex than primitive type value their data is stored in a separately managed part of memory cvalled the heap.
+Since objects are more complex than primitive type value their data is stored in a separately managed part of memory called the heap.

 So `int saturdayFahrenheit'` stores an actual int value.